exosoftware/portugal-plus-extra/ptplus_sale_order_revision/README.rst

-Portugal - Versions for sale orders and quotations
+Portugal - Revisions for sale orders and quotations
 ==================================================

 This module introduces the following enhancements: